erik33045/crypto-arguments/crypto-is-totally-fine-for-the-world-really.md

 These coins make up about 70% of all crypto investments, full stop. ((.927 + .478 + .088 + .076 +.057)/2.3)

-The top 2 coins which I'll be focus on will be Bitcoin (BTC) and Ethereum (ETH) represent 61% ((.927+.478)/2.3) of all crypto in this space and I'll be assuming that they are 100% responsible for all the pollution so that in the best case all other crypto has no effect on electricity usage.
+The top 2 coins which I'll be focusing on are Bitcoin (BTC) and Ethereum (ETH) which represent 61% ((.927+.478)/2.3) of all crypto investments and I'll be assuming that they are 100% responsible for all the pollution so that in the best case all other crypto has no effect on electricity usage.

 People may balk at this because there are better coins than ETH or BTC, but we're picking the vast majority of where crypto wealth lies and where the lion's share of transactions are occurring.

 ## What are Transactions Per Second?
 (TPS)

 Transactions per second (called tps from now on) basically indicate how many individual trades or transfers that can happen in a second.
 If you and I were trading a baseball card and it took us two seconds, our speed would be 0.5 tps.

 Transactions are a big deal in terms of financial networks.
-They're basically the limit on how many things can happen, and how long you have to wait to pay someone or get paid.
+They're basically the limit on how many things can happen and how long you have to wait to pay someone or get paid.

-Here are some numbers for various merchants or crypto coins and their TPS
+Here are some numbers for various merchants or crypto coins and their TPS:

 1. [Visa](https://news.bitcoin.com/no-visa-doesnt-handle-24000-tps-and-neither-does-your-pet-blockchain/) - 1700 TPS